JackShkifati28/Quarter-Top-Songs/README.md

 # Quarter-Top-Songs

 ## Description
-The purpose of this lab is to generate a soundtrack list of last quarter's top songs for a music record company.
+The purpose of this project is to generate a soundtrack list of last quarter's top songs for a music record company.
 The report must include each week's top 200 songs in the U.S for one fiscal quarter, in ascending order.

 ## Instruction
 The way we obtain this report is as follows: